owhite/OTHER/odrive_vscode_tutorial.md

 ### Flashing a build by running VScode
 It is also possible to flash firmware uing VScode.
 But remember: _that is only possible if you can do the same steps manually as shown in the previous section_.

 Install VScode on macOS, windows, or linux.
 Starting it is a little different for each environment.
-Once you can get it to run, here is a video to create a workspace [VScode Tutorial](https://youtu.be/OsEvlv8OIzw).
+Once you can get it to run, here is a video to create a workspace:
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/czsCG6QWvY4/0.jpg)](https://www.youtube.com/watch?v=czsCG6QWvY4)

 This is a of summary what is in the video: